mrx7014/Wlocated/README.md

 ```diff
 ngrok config add-authtoken 2TfmXXXXXXXXXXXXXXXXXXXXXXXX
 ```
-> Don't copy this command it's just a example
+> Don't copy this command it's just an example
 >

 - **Now authtoken added,let's know how to use tool after install ngrok.**